MON - FRI 8AM - 5PM

 Always use fresh fuel, and if you store the leaf blower for a long time, drain the tank and let the engine idle.

-Change the fuel every month to avoid aging and clogging of the fuel lines.
+Use fresh fuel; do not let fuel sit in the tank for more than 30 days.
+This avoid aging and clogging of the fuel lines.
 When storing for a long time, consider adding a fuel stabilizer to prevent fuel decomposition.

 Fuel filters prevent dust and debris from entering the engine, which can cause mechanical damage.
 Maintenance method: